 Pizza, music and kids... what could be better?
-Students combine all three with the wacky and fun Pizza Man, Pizza Man rap.
+Students combine all three with this popular and fun-filled music lesson plan, Pizza Man, Pizza Man.

 Tell students, "Today we will be composing our own music to complete a rap called Pizza Man, Pizza Man.
 The first part is already composed.
 Your job is to finish it.

 Tell students, "Before we begin we need to review a few rhythms."
 Write the rhythms from the Pizza Man, Pizza Man worksheet on the whiteboard and clap them with the class.
 Review the rhythms by asking individual students to clap them.